-City Hall opened at its current location (15901 Excalibur Rd) in April 2011.
+City Hall opened at its current location (15901 Fred Robinson Way) in April 2011.
 The City Hall building has achieved a LEED Gold rating and includes sustainable design features that will not only conserve taxpayer dollars for the lifespan of the building, but also will serve to inspire future green development in the City of Bowie.

 There are also several business centers, a few banks, and an apartment complex that have reached different levels of LEED certification.
 A full list of completed LEED projects in Bowie can be found on theUSGBC's website.